 A New Dinasty on the Throne of Britain: the Hanoverians

 The Augustan Age falls under the reign of king George I of the House of Hanover.
 He came to throne of Britain in 1714 after the death of Queen Anne.
+George I was second cousin to Queen Anne, but he was also her closest protestant relative and, since the Act of Settlement (1701) prohibited catholics to ascend the throne of Great Britain, this is how he came to the throne and was the first king of the House of Hanover.
 He was a German prince who didn’t know the English language, nor did he ever make the effort to learn it, he also had very little knowledge of English customs, he brought along with him the Hanoverian court and relied on government ministers to rule the country.
 Therefore, he was not very popular among the people.

 National Stability and Corruption in the Upper Class

 This time is known as the Augustan Age because in the eyes of its leaders it was seen as the heir of Augustan Rome for its political stability, economic and material prosperity.
 But it must be said that it was also a time of great curruption amongst the members of the upper social classes that were identified as greedy and indulging in excessive luxury while drowining in dissolute practices and progressive social decay.

 Journalism and theatrical satire denounced and criticised the widespread corruption that was intoxicating British society at its highest ranks.
 It was thanks to Walpole and his government if, eventually, stability and prosperity were actually restored to the court and the country alike.

 King George II and the Jacobites’ Threat